MoSunDay/mobile-use/README.md

 - Node.js 20+
 - Appium server
-- A connected mobile device or emulator/simulator to appium
+- A connected mobile device or emulator/simulator

+**For Android:**
+- Android SDK and ADB
+- Android emulator or physical device
+- UiAutomator2 driver

+**For iOS:**
+- Xcode (macOS only)
+- iOS Simulator or physical device
+- XCUITest driver
+- For physical devices: proper provisioning profiles and certificates

 ### Installation